ZengLawrence/sudoku/README.md

 Most Constrained | Local Count          | 10,373         | 1,509ms         |
 Most Constrained | Look Ahead           |    440         |   191ms         |

->>>
-**Take-Home Lesson**:  "Do not optimize prematurely."
+>:information_source:**Take-Home Lesson**:  "Do not optimize prematurely."
 Modern hardware is very fast, which simple strategy would be good enough.
 Most of puzzle can be solved under 1 second.
 Even for the hardest one, it takes about 1.5 second with simple pruning strategies on *puny* modern hardware (Intel Atom).
->>>

 ## Source Code Structures
 ### Packages